What is Endodontics?

 Once endodontic therapy is completed your tooth should be examined periodically, usually every 6 – 12 months.
 This allows us to make sure the tooth has healed or is healing properly.
 Since an abscess may take up to two years to heal, our office will reevaluate the tooth for as long as necessary.

 Occasionally a tooth that has undergone endodontic, treatment fails to heal or pain continues despite therapy.
 Although rare, sometimes a tooth initially responds to root canal therapy but becomes painful or diseased months or years later.
-When either of these situations occur, the tooth often can be maintained with retreament or with surgery.
+When either of these situations occurs, the tooth often can be maintained with retreament or with surgery.